It’s true that large, multinational companies have huge budgets, thousands of employees, marketing agencies, and often, decades of experience.

-The above questions are important not only for selecting a strong company name but also for selecting a strong logo.
+The above questions are essential for selecting a strong company name and selecting a strong logo.

-The logo is one of the most important elements of a brand.
+The logo is one of the most critical elements of a brand.

 As you think about your logo, keep your audience and products/services in mind because you want your logo to reflect your company.

 A good logo builds trust, and a strong logo will help to pull your brand together.

 For example, did you know that the right color can improve readership by 40% by making messaging easier to read and more visually appealing?

 Color is one of the first things our brains perceive from a brand, so it’s often the first thing that pulls us in.